Korean fishcake soup simmering with radish and scallions

 Does collagen change the taste?

-No—when whisked properly, it’s neutral and keeps the broth clean.
+No — it’s neutral and keeps the broth clean when whisked in properly.

 Can I prep ahead?

 Yes.
-Keep skewers and broth separate; reheat broth to a simmer, then add skewers 2–3 minutes to warm.
-Stir collagen in right before serving.
+Store skewers and broth separately.
+Reheat broth to a simmer, then add skewers for 2–3 minutes.
+Stir collagen in just before serving.

 What if I don’t have kelp or radish?

-You can skip them—Korean Fish Stock alone makes a solid 15-minute broth.
+No problem — Korean Fish Stock alone makes a full-bodied 15-minute broth.

 Pairings?

-Serve with tteokbokki, kimbap, or simple rice triangles for a full street-food moment.
+Serve with tteokbokki, kimbap, or onigiri-style rice triangles for the ultimate street-food meal.

 shop the products